OpenBankingUK/read-write-api-docs-pub/docs/v4.0-draft1/references/usage-examples/vrp-usage-examples.md

 ### POST /domestic-vrp-consents/{ConsentId}/funds-confirmation

-The CBPII connects to the ASPSP that services the PSU's account(s) and creates a **funds-confirmation-consent** resource
+The TPP connects to the ASPSP that services the PSU's account(s) and creates a **funds-confirmation-consent** resource

 #### Request